anhnguiuc/wics-professional-resources/README.md

 - Other programs for Engineering students:
   - [ISUR](https://isur.engineering.illinois.edu/application/) (due date TBD)
+    - For engineering undergrads who already joined a research lab
     - Earn funding ($500/semester) for both you & your mentor
     - Develop essential skills in research (communication, presentation)
     - Present your research